AIBCTS/PRiSM/README.md

 For notebook numbering guidance, see the [conventions here](https://cookiecutter-data-science.drivendata.org/using-the-template/#open-a-notebook).

-To export notebooks to pdf and .py, use `nbautoexport export notebooks` from the root project directory.
+To export notebooks to pdf and .py, use `nbautoexport export notebooks` from the root project directory, while the python `venv` is activated.
+You'll need to have [TeX installed](https://nbconvert.readthedocs.io/en/latest/install.html#installing-tex).

 <p><small>Structure based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>.</small></p>